nicholassaylor/Artist-Word-Cloud/README.md

       * Double-clicking the program will open the program in a new window and prompt the user for artists
         * Opening may take a few seconds and require confirmation from your operating system
       * In a terminal opened in the folder, type `artistwordcloud_cli.exe ["ARTIST_NAME" ... ]` to automatically run the program on the listed artists
-      * Output will be in the form of a file named `<artist-name>.png` in a folder named `OutputClouds` where the exe was run
+      * Output will be in the form of a file named `<artist-name>.png` in the folder the program was run
    * **Graphical Interface Version**
      * Double-clicking the program will open the interface to create and save word clouds
        * Opening may take a few seconds and require confirmation from your operating system